ACOG “How I Practice” Video Series: Contraceptive Counseling

 The LARC Program compiled this list of resources highlighting approaches to contraceptive counseling, the management of side effects and contraceptive decision-making for women with coexisting medical conditions, practice resources and patient education materials, and contraceptive counseling, coercion, and reproductive justice.

 Projects to Assess Bedsider in Ob–Gyn Practice

 Can new technologies and online educational materials improve contraceptive care and ob-gyn practice efficiency?
-Thanks to support from The National Campaign to Prevent Teen and Unplanned Pregnancy, the College recently granted several awards to ACOG Fellows to explore these questions by implementing and assessing the use of the free, web-based contraceptive support tool Bedsider (www.bedsider.org) in ob–gyn practice.
+Thanks to support from The National Campaign to Prevent Teen and Unplanned Pregnancy, the College recently granted several awards to ACOG Fellows to explore these questions by implementing and assessing the use of the free, web-based contraceptive support tool Bedsider in ob–gyn practice.
 Click here to find out more about these projects and how you can apply their findings to improve the efficiency and effectiveness of contraceptive counseling in your practice.

-The CDC has released an iPhone/iPad application for the US Medical Eligibility Criteria for Contraceptive Use, 2010 (US MEC).This new tool gives providers an interactive way to access more than 1,800 recommendations for the safety of contraceptive methods among women and men with certain characteristics or medical conditions.
-Click here to download the application to your iPhone or iPad.
-Click here for ACOG Committee Opinion #505, Understanding and Using the U.S. Medical Eligibility Criteria for Contraceptive Use, 2010.
+This iPhone/iPad app from the CDC is based on the US Medical Eligibility Criteria for Contraceptive Use, 2016 (US MEC) and gives providers an interactive way to access more than 1,800 recommendations for the safety of contraceptive methods among women and men with certain characteristics or medical conditions.

 The ACOG Committee Opinion #505 (Reaffirmed 2014): Understanding and Using the U.S. Medical Eligibility Criteria for Contraceptive Use, 2010 can also be a helpful aid in the understanding and use of the US MEC.